Things to do

 For more information, see the tourism information links

 There are no formal walking tracks at Wairuna but you can walk alongside the Burdekin River.
-Look for freshwater crocodiles and turtles basking in the sun, and see how many species of fish you can identify.
+Look for turtles basking in the sun, and see how many species of fish you can identify.

 Fishing is permitted in Girringun National Park.
 Fisheries regulations apply—information on bag and size, and possession limits, restricted species, and seasonal closures is available from Fisheries Queensland.

 Spotlighting at Wairuna can be very rewarding.
-Commonly observed birds include sarus cranes, southern boobook and barn owls, Papuan and tawny frogmouths and spotted nightjar.
+Three species of glider are seen in the park—squirrel, greater and sugar gliders.
+Commonly observed birds include—southern boobook and barn owls, Papuan and tawny frogmouths and spotted nightjar.
 Many animals are most active around dawn and dusk and nocturnal mammals may be seen at night by spotlight.

 When spotlighting remember to: